 In 2019 the Victorian State Government conducted a Local Government Rating System Review.
 The Local Government Rating System Review Panel presented their final report and list of recommendations to the Victorian Government in March 2020.
-The Victorian Government subsequently published a response to the recommendations of the Panel's report.
-However, at the time of publication of this Plan the recommended changes have not yet been implemented, and timelines to make these changes have not been announced.
+The Panel made 56 recommendations that cover a broad range of reforms, from major legislative change to small administrative improvements, with both short and long-term implications.
+Where applicable, Council has implemented improvements and changes to the way it raises and collects rates and charges to ensure compliance.